ofmla/seiscope_opt_toolbox_w_ctypes/README.md

 The SEISCOPE toolbox uses a derived data type (`optim`); functionality that is not yet supported at this time by f2py - and for this reason it is used [ctypes](https://docs.python.org/3/library/ctypes.html).
 The `optim` data type is maintained, but without allocatable arrays.

 The repo contains a `src` directory with the modified fortran source files and a subdirectory `tests` where each method is used to find the minimum of the banana Rosenbrock function.
-The python wrapper for the SEISCOPE optimization toolbox is found inside the `seiscope_opt_tb_wrapper` directory.
+The python wrapper for the SEISCOPE optimization toolbox is found inside the `sotb_wrapper` directory.
 A `tests` directory (different from than one within `src`) includes a script to check that the wrapper has suceeded in reproducing bit-for-bit the results of the original fortran code.

 Compiling
 -----